 - Confront: Do not ignore performance issues.
 Make sure you have all the facts before you speak with the individual and allow them the opportunity to respond or explain.
 Take the time to decide what course of action will be fair and consistent with other similar situations.

 - Consequence: Allow reasonable and natural consequences to end up where they belong.
-When you protect a poor performer from the consequences of their actions, it can confuse people.
+When you protect a poor performer from the consequences of their actions, it confuses coworkers.
 Make the “punishment” fit the “crime.”
 If the performance problem is fundamental, involves ethics or dishonesty the performance counseling should rise to a level of written warning, suspension or probation.
-Don’t nit-pick: think about letting small missteps go unless they accumulate or repeat.
+But, don’t nit-pick: think about letting small missteps go unless they accumulate or repeat.

-- Promise carefully: Never make promises you can’t keep and remember that some promises you make as a supervisor bind the company to make good on those promises.
+- Promise carefully: Don’t make promises you can’t keep.
+As an “agent” of the company, some promises you make as a supervisor bind the company to make good on those promises.